Thursday, March 14, 2024

 Stephanie Foo is a highly successful Malaysian-American professional in her mid-thirties.
 She is also a survivor of intense child abuse and abandonment.

 Seriously intense.
-Her parents took turns screaming at her, hitting her, humiliating her to an inhuman extreme, and threatening while driving to kill them both by driving the car over a cliff or into a cement barrier.
+Her parents took turns screaming at her, hitting her, humiliating her to an inhuman extreme, and threatening while driving to kill them both by sending the car over a cliff or into a cement barrier.
 By the time she was a teenager, both of Stephanie's parents physically and emotionally abandoned her.
 At least her dad kept paying the mortgage to keep a roof over her head and occasionally tossed her a few dollars for food.
 But beginning in high school, Stephanie was utterly alone.

 As a young adult, Stephanie poured all her energy into her work to great success, but noticed that her personal relationships and her interior life were a mess.
 Fighting off suicidal impulses and self-destructive urges while desperately seeking answers, she began a journey toward wellness that covered many twists and turns, steps forward and back, and searching out the foremost experts in the gradually emerging world of Complex PTSD.